orepos/machinelearning/README.md

 Features: Size:1610, Bedrooms:3, Year Built:2007
 Here a model is created using the features and trained against the price

-In Unsupervised, cluster of like data is being analysied to identify groups of data that share the same trait.
+In Unsupervised, cluster of like data is being analyzed to identify groups of data that share the same trait.

 # Problem